 40. Have everyone write one or two words that represent a favorite memory from the year on a piece of paper.
 Mix up the papers and then have people pull them out and read the words.
 See if everyone else can figure out what the memory is and who wrote it down.

 41. Play Pit! (<– affiliate link).
 It’s a fun, easy to learn and quick to play game that will have everyone laughing.
 Plus it comes with a bell you can ring at midnight!
 If you’ve played before, mix things up by using animal sounds to trade cards (i.e. bark instead of saying “one”, oink instead of saying “two”, etc.)

 42. Make a New Year’s Eve surprise ball, like this one from Mama Papa Bubba.

 43. Write a family bucket list for the coming year.

-44. Make New Year’s Eve time capsule, using this printable from Uncommon Designs.
+44. A fun way to celebrate New Year’s Eve with kids is to make a time capsule, using this printable from Uncommon Designs.
 It will be fun to open up next year and see how everyone has changed!

 45. Make glitter star headbands.
 Get the directions from Delightfully Tacky.

 46. Play “rescue the kids”.
 Place a few Sour Patch kids at the bottom of a pie plate, then cover them with whipped cream.
 Make one for each person, then compete to see who can rescue the kids first without using hands.